Reminiscences of Newlyn

 be brought home by Mount’s Bay fishermen, but those caught off the coast of

-Ireland were cured and barrells-full were disposed of when they came home.
+Ireland were cured and barrels-full were disposed of when they came home.

 To-day you will find a St. Ives kipper far superior to East Coast fish;